-5. Advising and The Marriage Process
+5 Advising and The Matching Process

 The student's advisor will be the faculty member who works most closely with that student.
 This is usually the most important factor in the student's research education, so choice of an advisor should be based on careful consideration.
-At the conclusion of the Robotics Immigration Course, students are assigned to faculty advisors by the Marriage Committee.
+After the Robotics Immigration Course, students are assigned to faculty advisors by the Matching Committee.
 The assignments are based on the preferences of the students and the faculty, subject also to the research agenda (and funding) of the faculty.

 In order to make this an informed process, the assignments are made several weeks after the Robotics Immigration Course, giving an additional period of time for the new students to meet the faculty individually.
 Each new student should use this opportunity to talk to all the faculty whose research interests might overlap those of the student.
-In this way, the students can learn about all the available research areas and all the faculty, and the faculty can meet and talk with the students, before commitments are made.
+In this way, the students can learn about all the available research areas of the faculty, and the faculty can meet and talk with the students, before commitments are made.
 Students and faculty present their preferences for advisor/advisee pairings, and these preferences are used in matching students and advisors.
-After the Marriage process, each student begins guided research under supervision of the advisor.
+After the Matching process, each student begins guided research under supervision of the advisor.

-The duties of the advisor include approving the student's selection of courses, mentoring the student in research, advising the student about their progress, providing research opportunities and facilities for the student, and reporting on the student's progress in the Black Friday review process.
+The duties of the advisor include approving the student's selection of courses, mentoring the student in research, advising the student on methods and skills, providing research opportunities and facilities for the student, and reporting on the student's progress to the faculty.